Community arts case studies

 One of Australia’s leading community arts companies.

-ChopArt is a multidisciplinary arts organisation based in Atlantis, Georgia, USA, which supports homeless youth ages 10-18 to to build community, cope and heal.
+ChopArt is a multidisciplinary arts organisation based in Atlantis, Georgia, USA, which supports homeless youth ages 10-18 to build community, cope and heal.
 Their programmes extend around the world.

 Creative Growth Art Centre (USA)